EU diplomats discuss Russia gold sanctions

 The gold-ban package could enter into force by the end of the week, unless malcontents, such as Hungary, which has vetoed elements of previous proposals, raise objections.

-The EU's focus on agricultural markets comes amid drastic shortages in Africa caused by Russia's blockade of Ukrainian grain, which Russian propaganda has blamed on the West.
+The EU's focus on agricultural markets comes amid drastic food shortages in Africa caused by Russia's blockade of Ukrainian grain, which Russian propaganda has tried to blame on the West.